Small things, mostly |||

 Uniform shop in Nimman, Chiangmai.

-Someone I know, who is no longer a student, still loves these.
+Someone I know, who is no longer a student,is still a fan of these.
 Whenever we go for a walk, if she spots a uniform shop, she’ll drag me in to check out the latest trends.
+Below, I was dragged into another uniform shop, this time in Bangkok, in 2006.